Wow Air

 Wow Air, stylized as WOW air, was an Icelandic ultra low-cost carrier operating between 2012 and 2019.
 The airline was headquartered in Reykjavík and based at Keflavík International Airport.
 It flew between Iceland and the rest of Europe and North America, and also flew to India as part of a wider plan to expand in Asia.
 The airline abruptly ceased operations on 28 March 2019, when its operating company WOW air hf. went out of business.

-The airline's assets were acquired by United States-based holding company USAerospace Associates, which announced in 2019 and 2020 that it intends to relaunch the airline under the same brand.
+The airline's assets were acquired by United States–based holding company USAerospace Associates, which announced in 2019 and 2020 that the airline was relaunching service; however, flights did not commence, and the media was unable to independently verify the company's statements about its business plans or find evidence of an application for an air operator's certificate.